find peer-reviewed articles

 If a database contains both peer-reviewed and popular articles, choose the peer-reviewed limiter as seen in the Academic Search Premier sample advanced search below.

-Databases often have the option to limit to peer reviewed on the results page as seen in the below example.
+Databases often have the option to limit to peer reviewed on the results page as is seen in Academic Search Premier .

 Additional Resources